-Inexpensive hostels will cost about $5 US dollars per night, but they will likely not have air conditioning or hot water.
-Air conditioning is the downside, but since it’s so hot in Cambodia, you probably won’t want a steaming hot shower.
+Inexpensive hostels will cost about $5 US dollars per night, though they will likely not have air conditioning or hot water.
+Air conditioning is the downside; however, since it’s so hot in Cambodia, you probably won’t want a steaming hot shower.

 For travelers who want to spend a little more on accommodation but not quite hit the luxury options, you should expect to spend about $40 US dollars per night for a hotel.
 Luxury options will easily cost hundreds per night and may not be affordable for your budget.

 Once you’ve decided on where to stay and which flight to take, the next most important considerations of your budget are food and drink.
-Cambodian food is not the most famous cuisine and it is often overshadowed by their Thai neighbors, but their dishes are filled with tasty herbs and loaded with condiments.
+Cambodian food is not the most famous cuisine, and it is often overshadowed by their Thai neighbors; however, their dishes are filled with tasty herbs and loaded with condiments.

-Lap Khmer is a tasty dish of lime marinated beef, which is tossed with herbs and chilis.
+Lap Khmer is a tasty dish of lime-marinated beef, which is tossed with herbs and chilis.
 Khmer red curry is a milder cousin to Thailand’s curry dish, and it is typically made with chicken, beef, or fish.

 Similar to many Asian countries, Cambodian food is very affordable if you are willing to try street food and stay away from the big chains or tourist traps.
-Most dishes can be bought for less than $2 US dollars and a nice sit-down meal at a decent restaurant will cost about $5 US dollars.
+Most dishes can be bought for less than $2 US dollars, and a nice sit-down meal at a decent restaurant will cost about $5 US dollars.

-Local beer can cost just $1 US dollar and most other drinks will cost less than $5 US dollars if you stick to local hotspots.
-But most drinking will be done in your accommodation and with your group or new travel friends.
-There is less bar culture in Cambodia and most people are rather relaxed in their drinking activities.
+Local beer can cost just $1 US dollar, and most other drinks will cost less than $5 US dollars if you stick to local hotspots.
+Most drinking will be done in your accommodation and with your group or new travel friends.
+There is less bar culture in Cambodia, and most people are rather relaxed in their drinking activities.

 Overall, Cambodia is a country where you can survive on a backpacker’s budget of about $30 US dollars per day.
-In order to achieve this budget, you would have to find affordable accommodation and be willing to eat the delicious street food.
+In order to achieve this budget, you would have to find affordable accommodation and be willing to eat delicious street food.

 How to Get Around

-For travelers who want to see everything but can’t take the time to travel by bus, domestic flights are your only option.
-Many domestic flights will get you between the cities quickly, so that you can head off on you adventures and not sit on a bus for long hours.
+For travelers who want to see everything and can’t take the time to travel by bus, domestic flights are your only option.
+Many domestic flights will get you between the cities quickly so that you can head off on your adventures and not sit on a bus for long hours.

 If you don’t want to spend the money on a flight and are willing to spend the time to travel by bus, you can save money.
 Most buses will cost less than $10 US dollars, even if you are going long distances.
 Shorter bus rides can cost as little as $3 US dollars.

-If you are traveling around one city like Phnom Penh, motorcycle taxis or tuk tuks and buses are the best way to go.
+If you are traveling around one city like Phnom Penh, motorcycle taxis or tuk-tuks and buses are the best way to go.
 Most motorcycle taxis will cost about $1 US dollars to travel 6-9 miles.
 Shorter rides will cost even less.

-Finally, walking is a great way to explore a concentrated area – and, it’s free.
+Finally, walking is a great way to explore a concentrated area – and it’s free.
 Many cities and locations can be safely walked and explored, but you should always be aware of your surroundings and keep any belongings that you are carrying close.

 While Phnom Penh is the most well-known city in Cambodia, there are plenty of other cities to visit too.
 Here, we will give a brief overview of the top city destinations in Cambodia.

 As the capital of Cambodia, Phnom Penh was at the forefront of the country’s past hardships.
 Within the city walls, memorials and museums remind people of the horrific past and actions of the Khmer Rouge, while just outside the city are the Killing Fields.

 Sihanoukville is one of Cambodia’s top resort destinations, which was once a fishing village.
 Now, the city is busting with tourists who flock to the white sand beach.
-Hotels, bars, and restaurants line the seaside and while it is popular, it is still somewhat a hidden destination.
+Hotels, bars, and restaurants line the seaside, and while it is popular, it is still somewhat a hidden destination.

 Points of Interest